Conversion of Partnership Firm into LLP | Step-by-Step Guide

 Form FiLLiP – Incorporation of LLP

-The details which should be furnished here are firstly the details of the RUN-LLP form (auto-fil), along with the registered office details of the LLP and the email ID of the LLP.
-Then the details of the office of the registrar, nature of the business activities, the details of partners, designated partners along with their DPINs, DINs, and PAN should also be provided.
+The details that should be furnished here are, firstly, the details of the RUN-LLP form (auto-fil), along with the registered office details and the LLP’s email ID.
+Then, the details of the LLPs of the office of the registrar, the nature of the business activities, the details of partners and designated partners, along with their DPINs, DINs, and PANs, should also be provided.
 The capital contribution made by each of the partners should also be included.

-There are certain attachments that should be made along with this form, and the same has been listed hereunder:
+Specific attachments should be made along with this form, and the same have been listed hereunder:

 1. Proof of Address of the LLP office,